sdh16/framb0ise/README.md

 These are our first babysteps on JQuery / bootstrap / bootswatch / boilerplate / json / api, but we are fast learners.

-For now it aim's to be a skin/theme for Domoticz and we try to make it as pluggable as possible.
+For now it aim's to be ... well, AWESOME!

 =======
 Features